Toothbrush: End-tuft brush

 The small round brush head comprises seven tufts of tightly packed soft nylon bristles, trimmed so the bristles in the center can reach deeper into small spaces.
 The brush handle is ergonomically designed for a firm grip, giving the control and precision necessary to clean where most other cleaning aids cannot reach.
 These areas include the posterior of the wisdom teeth (third molars), orthodontic structures (braces), crowded teeth, and tooth surfaces that are next to missing teeth.
 It can also be used to clean areas around implants, bridges, dentures and other appliances.

-Chewable toothbrush
+Chewable

 A chewable toothbrush is a miniature plastic moulded toothbrush which can be placed inside the mouth.
 While not commonly used, they are useful to travelers and are sometimes available from bathroom vending machines.
 They are available in different flavors such as mint or bubblegum and should be disposed of after use.
 Other types of disposable toothbrushes include those that contain a small breakable plastic ball of toothpaste on the bristles, which can be used without water.

-Musical toothbrush
+Musical

 A musical toothbrush is a type of manual or powered toothbrush designed to make tooth brushing habit more interesting.
-It is more commonly introduced to children to gain their attention and positively influence their tooth brushing behavior.
+It is more commonly introduced to children to gain their attention and positively influence their tooth-brushing behavior.
 The music starts while child starts brushing, it continuously plays during the brushing and it ends when the child stops brushing.